webbeetechnologies/bamboo-molecules/docs/design.md

 - Elevation

-## Component Developer Stories
+### Component Developer Stories
 - As a component developer, I want a common interface to get constant/shared properties from.
 - As a component developer, I want that my component themes with design tokens are resolved into final values before render.
 - As a component developer, I want the ability to add design tokens to the style prop.
-- As a component developer, I want to be able to
+- As a component developer, I want to be able to use design tokens in styles for margins, paddings, border radius, all properties that accept colors and elevation.
+- As a component developer, I want to use design tokens to develop variants.

-## Product Developer Stories
+### Product Developer Stories
 - As a product developer, I want to be able to configure the color palette.
 - As a product developer, I want to replace the entire color palette with a new one.
 - As a product developer, I want to extend the color palette.